bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 45°
-- Cloudy
+- Partly Cloudy
-- 34% humidity
+- 30% humidity
 - 16 mph wind
-- 100% cloud cover
+- 54% cloud cover
 - 15 AQI PM2.5 🟩
 - 0.4 inches of rain and 0.06 inches of snow expected in the next 72 hours